thorstenhater/nmlcc/README.md

     (default (membrane-capacitance 1))
     (default (membrane-potential -65.4000015258789))
     (default (axial-resistivity 0.029999999329447746))))

 ```

 ## Producing a Ready-to-Run Bundle from NML2

+**Note**: `bundle` accepts a *single* NML2 file instead of a list like the
+remainder of commands and expects to find at least a `cell` instance and
+preferably a `network`.
+If no `network` is found, some settings will not be
+available, eg adding ion species, concentration models, and temperature.

 `nmlcc bundle <input.nml> <output>` combines the last two commands into a
 convenient package.
 The NML2 file `<input.nml>` must contain all morphologies